Weston-super-Mare, Somerset

 Deal intelligence

-Financial analysis of the largest approved planning applications in Weston-super-Mare, Somerset.
-These 3 schemes represent £205.2M in combined GDV across 662 units, with indicative capital stacks for each.
+Indicative appraisals of the largest residential schemes in the Weston-super-Mare planning pipeline (all currently awaiting decision).
+These 3 schemes represent an estimated £105.1M in combined GDV across 323 units, with indicative capital stacks for each.

 Estimated GDV